O Dinos

 Findings:

-O Dinos was well-received by various stakeholders including families, educational researchers, and children's media specialists in the Bay Area.
+O Dinos was well-received by various stakeholders including families, educational researchers, preschool teachers, and children's media specialists in the Bay Area.

 I'm planning on adding vignettes for parents' companion web app so that parents can better digest the pro-tips.
 Updates will be posted on our web app.
 I'm also planning on publishing O Dinos storybooks.